Recycle IT Safely – Computers, Phone, Tablet & Hard Disks!

-Whether data is stored on external HDD, mobile phones, tablets, memory cards, memory keys or other storage devices people should be aware how important it is to destroy and recycle safely information devices once the items have served their purpose.
-Both business and personal data can be valuable to others so it’s important to destroy the data on your PC, phone, memory card or tablet.
+Weather data is stored on external HDD, mobile phones, tablets, memory cards, memory keys or other storage devices people should be aware how important it is to destroy and recycle these devices safely once the items have served their purpose.
+Both business and personal data can be valuable to others so it’s important to, wipe data and/or dismantle old data storing equipment so data can’t be recovered.

 You might be thinking, what will I do with all that information on the HDD before recycling a PC?
 If so, please don’t try to burn or use industrial-strength magnetic forces on the devices as these methods are not full proof or safe!

 The key is to destroy your computer, laptop or tablet HDD is ensuring it can’t ever spin again.
 The physical destruction of the drive means increased confidence that stored data is obliterated and can never be used again.
 This is the method, Recycle IT prescribe and practice.

 In the interest of time and money, you don’t need to destroy the full PC or laptop just the hard drive which is a small box inside of computer itself and usually contains sensitive information including credit card information, photos or contact details.
 So if you are upgrading to a new computer device (desktop computer, phone, laptop, tablet, etc.) please arrange for the removal of the hard drive at the same time as recycling the computer!

 How to Destroy the HDD?